 dietary factors influence health and disease (i.e. asthma).

-29, 2013 the Asthma Research Division at Cincinnati Children’s Hospital Medical Center participated in the 2nd Annual HopeFest at Washington Park in Over-the-Rhine.
-The event, which consisted of Health and Educational
+at Washington Park in Over-the-Rhine.
+The event, which consist of Health and Educational

-Professionals from several different organizations were on site to answer
+Professionals from several different organizations are on site to answer

 questions and provide services to families in need.
-The health experts at HopeFest were able to
+The health experts at HopeFest screen and distribute

-screen and distribute information on asthma, mental health, preventing
+information on asthma, mental health, preventing injuries, childhood obesity

-organized the health screening booths provided by Cincinnati Children’s
+health screening booths provided by Cincinnati Children’s Hospital Medical

-Hospital Medical Center and provided health screenings to over 200 children.
-The event was sponsored by the advocacy
+Center and provides health screenings to over 200 children.
+The event is sponsored by the advocacy group;